-- The ESRC writing competition 2016/17 in partnership with SAGE (the "competition") is open only to current ESRC-funded students and past ESRC-funded students whose ESRC studentship funding ended on or after 1 December 2012.
+- The ESRC writing competition 2018-19 in partnership with SAGE (the "competition") is open only to current ESRC-funded students who are in receipt of funding from ESRC on 7 December 2018 (the competition closing date).
+This is a change to previous eligibility requirements in earlier competitions.

 - The competition is not open to (a) employees, consultants or contractors (or their family members) of (i) Economic and Social Research Council (ESRC), (ii) SAGE or to (b) anyone else connected with the creation or administration of the competition or their family members.